rlivings39/learning-ai/pytorch-intro/README.md

 Data often requires transformation to be ready for learning.
 Both the features and labels may require such transformations.

+Neural networks are composed of multiple layers/modules that operate on data. `torch.nn` has all of the building blocks.
+All modules subclasses `nn.Module`.
+A neural network is a module that is composed of other modules (i.e. layers).

 ## Usage

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`